AlexLewis10/acebook-rails-template/README.md

 > bundle exec rspec # Run the tests to ensure it works
 > bin/rails server # Start the server at localhost:3000
 ```
+Further info on using Travis and Heroku are in the wiki

 You may also need to install postgresql on your machine.
 On your command line;

 ```